jibanCat/phys214_obsastro/hw2/hw2.md

 Mar 22 - 26 2020 would be good enough based on local mean sidereal time.

 Reason:
 We need to consider a date the would include the RAs of all targets (consider RA to be an approximated time that the target would show up).
 The RAs of our targets range from 9h to 17 hr.
 Current date, Apr 26 2019, is approximated (365 * 19 + 4 * 30 + 26) days away from Jan 1 2000.
 There would be 1 / 15 hour offset from sidereal time for each day.
 So the offset of hours at Apr 26 is around (365 * 19 + 4 * 30 + 26) * 15 % 24 ~ 16 hour.
 It means the conversion from LMST 9h to local time is 17h.
-The desired time is around two or three hours later in local time.
+The desired time is around two or three hours later than 17h local time.
 So the sidereal time should be lower for around two or three hours.
 Convert to days, (2 or 3) * 15 ~ (30 or 45) days, which means it's around one month earlier next year.
 So Mar 26 would be good enough.
 After checking with iObserve, Mar 22-26 2020 would be the ideal week.

 ## (b) Assume that you have been granted one night during the week that you requested, so now you have to prepare for your run.
 Print an airmass chart for all the targets during that night